Our Staff

 In her free time Anita enjoys reading, traveling, meditating…, which often turns into napping, and daily attempts to master the mindless yet habit-forming game “Candy Crush.”
 She hopes to reach the last level within this century.
 (We wish you luck with that.)

-As a life-long learner, Maya is always motivated by her family, her students and even her rambunctious trio of “American Hybrid” rescue dogs.
-She enjoys solving ridiculously challenging sudoku puzzles, reading about nutrition and dog training, learning German, and going on family hiking, camping and kayaking expeditions.
+As a life-long learner, Maya is always motivated by her family, her students and even her rambunctious trio of “American Hybrid” rescue dogs: Scout Atticus & BRadley.
+She enjoys reading literature, solving puzzles, knitting, preparing unique (mostly) vegetarian recipes and traveling whenever possible.

 View Bio